Reading time: 5 minutes

 - The tax offset for spouse contributions.

-Since 1 July 2018, you are able to carry forward any unused concessional contribution cap amounts for five years as long as your superannuation balance in the previous financial year is under $500,000.
-The first year in which you can increase your concessional contributions cap by the unused amount was 2019–20.
+Since 1 July 2018, you are able to carry forward any unused concessional contributions cap amounts for five years as long as your superannuation balance in the previous financial year is under $500,000.
+The first year in which you could increase your concessional contributions cap by the unused amount was 2019–20.
 The concessional contributions cap increased to $27,500 on 1 July 2021.

 Non-concessional contributions cap and non-concessional contributions cap bring forward

-The non-concessional contribution cap is $100,000 a year if your total superannuation balance in the previous financial year is less than or equal to $1.6 million in 2020–21 increasing to $1.7 million from 2021–22).
+The non-concessional contributions cap is now $110,000 a year if your total super balance in the previous financial year is less than or equal to the transfer balance cap ($1.6 million in 2020–21 increasing to $1.7 million from 2021–22).

-You also have a TSB limit equivalent to the balance transfer cap to meet one of the eligibility criteria for the government’s co-contribution superannuation scheme, whereby the government will match after-tax superannuation contributions up to an amount of $500 per year if you also meet certain income eligibility requirements.
+You also have a TSB limit equivalent to the general transfer balance cap to meet one of the eligibility criteria for the government’s co-contribution superannuation scheme, whereby the government will match after-tax superannuation contributions up to an amount of $500 per year if you also meet certain income eligibility requirements.

 Tax offset for spouse contributions